Kopano-dev/konnect/README.md

 directly connect to a LDAP server.

 All backends require certain general parameters to be present.
-Create a RSA key-pair and provide the key file with the `--key` parameter.
+Create a RSA key-pair and provide the key file with the `--signing-private-key` parameter.
 If you skip this, Konnect will create a random non-persistent key on startup.

-To encrypt certain values, Konnect needs a secure key.
-Create a hex-key with `openssl rand -hex 32` and provide it with via the `--secret` parameter.
+To encrypt certain values, Konnect needs a secure encryption key.
+Create a suitable key of 32 bytes with `openssl rand -out encryption.key 32` and provide the full path to that file via the `--encryption-secret` parameter.
+If you skip this, Konnect will generate a random key on startup.

 ## URL endpoints